App Provisioning and Deprovisioning

 - Development: Validate that the app meets business needs.
 You must be able to apply MDX policy controls to the app.

 - Testing: Assign Secure Mail to a test users group and deploy the corresponding MDX file from the XenMobile Server.
 The test users validate that they can successfully send and receive email, and have calendar and contact access.
 The test users also report issues and identify bugs.
-Based on the test users’ feedback you optimize Secure Mail configuration for production use.
+Based on the test users’ feedback you optimize the Secure Mail configuration for production use.